Medical Billing and Coding Certificate Program

 "This certificate will allow me to be employed no matter where I am living.
 It was absolutely the right thing for me to do." - Melinda Williams

-To earn a certificate in coding from the USA Center for Continuing Education students must successfully complete and pass all seven classes.
+To earn a certificate from the USA Center for Continuing Education students must successfully complete and pass all seven classes.
+Attendance is also required.

 This class is designed for either the beginner or inexperienced coder and provides an overview of the correct use of the ICD-10-CM diagnosis manual in assigning codes to each service provided to a patient.

 This course replaces the Beginning ICD-9-CM class, but includes a two-week overview of ICD-9-CM.

 Provides students with a foundation in the anatomy and physiology of the human body.
 This class covers major organ systems and covers advanced terms associated with those systems.

 Please allow for at least two hours of self-study each night in order to learn the body systems.